RedstoneMedia/video_lag_fix/README.md

 > **Note:** his tool is not a magic bullet.
 While interpolating large freeze frames in low-motion areas works, high-motion segments with long freezes are difficult to restore.

+## Key points

+* Naive full-video interpolation amplifies lags.
+This tool detects laggy regions and interpolates only those, which both reduces amplified lag and is faster than naive RIFE.
+* Motion compensation interpolates more frames than were detected as duplicates to avoid the interpolated segment appearing slower.
+* Uses RIFE-NCNN-Vulkan for interpolation.

 ## Usage

 Basic example: